Barry Pang: Martial arts career

-Pang's early martial arts training began in high school with Tae Kwon Do under Jack Rozinszky and then at university where he trained with Yong Dai Cho.
+Pang's early martial arts training began in high school with Tae Kwon Do under Jack Rozinsky and then at university where he trained with Yong Dai Cho.
 In early adulthood Pang began training Chinese kung fu with the martial artists who practiced in Melbourne who had trained in Hong Kong.
 In 1973 Pang travelled to Hong Kong to train with Wong Shun Leung.
 Whilst in Hong Kong he also studied Choy Li Fut with Hom Keung.

 In the early 1990s Pang met Wu Hua Tai, a Southern Dragon Kung Fu (Lung Ying) practitioner who was a senior student of Grandmaster Lam Yiu Gwai.
 He had a background in other kung fu styles prior to learning Lung Ying, and had studied other soft styles of Kung Fu such as Tai Chi.
 Barry Pang and his wife Anne Pang began practising Lung Ying, Liuhebafa, and Tai Chi in addition to Wing Chun.
 They trained under Wu Hua Tai until his death in 2002.

 In early 1976 Pang participated in the formation of the Australian National Kung Fu Federation (ANKFF), as vice president along with William Cheung as the president.
 However, by the end of 1976 A feud between Barry Pang and William Cheung erupted publicly.
 The conflict was over membership in the Kung Fu Federation of Australia and the rights to run kung fu schools in Melbourne.
 Cheung, the then chairman of the ANKFF, expelled Pang from the organisation and confronted Pang in person and in a series of newspaper articles.
 Described by the 'Sunday Observer' as a "Kung-Fu War" Cheung challenged him to a 'duel in unarmed combat' to which Pang replied 'It all sounds like a cheap Hong Kong movie'.
 The ongoing conflict continued for a month with further demands and challenges from Cheung.
 Eventually the matter was settled without a fight.
 Barry was allowed back in the KFA later in the year.
 The two schools continued to operate in Melbourne and their respective students continued to compete against one another in the full contact tournaments that ran into the 1980s.